-- 2.1 Measurements and data products

 - Measured parameters

 - How will the measured parameters be acquired or recorded?

 - Units?
 Temporal & spatial resolutions?

 One-minute and one-second count rates of 3 scintillators of SEVAN modules and different coincidences of these counts allowing to enrich selected time series with neutral particle, low energy charged particles and high energy muons.
 Counts per minute and counts per second.